paulstothard/document-builder/README.md

 The folders must already exist for the script to work.
 The script will copy the final documents to these folders.

+The purpose of these folders is to allow files to be automatically copied to locations outside of the project folder, which may be a git repository.

+The HTML and Markdown documents copied to the publish directories are accompanied by a table of contents file with links to the individual document files.
+The sorting of the items in the table of contents can be controlled using the `document_order` key in the `config.json` file.
+The value of this key is a list of document names.
+The documents will be sorted in the order they appear in the list.
+Documents not in the list will be sorted alphabetically after the documents in the list.
+The pdf files copied to the publish directories are renamed after their source directories.

 Add content to the `my_project/source` folder, replacing the example content.
 Each folder in `my_project/source` corresponds to a document.
 Rename the folders or add new folders to hold the documents to be processed.

 Each document folder in `my_project/source` should contain the following files and folders:

 * `document.md` - the document in Markdown format.
 * `settings.yaml` - the settings for the document in YAML format.
 This file is used to add title, header, and footer content to the document.
-See example below.
+See examples in the `sample-project` folder.
 * `includes` - a folder containing any files that are to be included with or in the document.
 Typically this folder will contain images.
 * `data` - a folder of various files to be used/consumed in conjunction with the document (for example data files to be processed using commands in the document).
 These files will be used to create a `.tar.gz` file named after the folder, for example `document_one.tar.gz`.
 Once a sharable link to this file is obtained it can be added to the `document_one.txt` file that is automatically created in the `data_to_share_links` folder.
 The link in `document_one.txt` will then be inserted into the derived documents, replacing any instances of `[DATA_DOWNLOAD_LINK]`, so that readers of the final documents can download the data files.
 * `data_not_tracked` - additional data files and folders to be included in the `.tar.gz` file.
 Generally this will be used for large files (e.g. larger than 50 MB).
 The placement of these files in a separate folder allows them to be ignored in git by adding `**/data_not_tracked/` to the `.gitignore` file.